 As an MYP school, IICS uses criterion-referenced assessment based on student skills, not just content knowledge.
 Each subject has four assessment criteria and each criterion is graded out of a possible score of eight.
-As a criterion-referenced assessment, it is important to note that to convert student scores out-of-eight into percentages would be an inaccurate way to interpret these scores.
+As a criterion-referenced assessment, it is important to note that converting student scores out of eight into percentages would be an inaccurate way to interpret these scores.